rlayte/html5.tmbundle/Readme.md

 ## How To Install

+**Using git**

 Open Terminal and navigate to the Textmate application support folder, i.e.

-`Users/Your\ Name/Library/Application\ Support/TextMate/Bundles/`
+`cd Users/Your\ Name/Library/Application\ Support/TextMate/Bundles/`

 Clone the git repository

-`git clone git@github.com:rlayte/HTML-5-Textmate-Bundle.git`
+`git clone git@github.com:rlayte/HTML5-Textmate-Bundle.git html5.tmbundle`

 Reload the bundles either from the Textmate menu or

 `osascript -e 'tell app "TextMate" to reload bundles'`

+**Without git**

++ click on the download soruce link near the top of the page.
++ unzip and rename folder to html5.tmbundle
++ double click on the bundle

 ## License